leminhtuan2015/Today-I-Learn/mobile_unity/unity_multiple_resolutions.md

 * `When design resolution and screen resolution have difference ratio of width to height`

-  * The GameObject in scene will be scale by below
+  * The GameObject in scene will be scaled by below formula

 ```c#
 private float GetScale(int width, int height, Vector2 scalerReferenceResolution, float scalerMatchWidthOrHeight)